“It’s a big bad scary world out there!” Are you sure North America?

-Edit: I wasn’t expecting this post to cause so much debate, but like the one linked just below, the reason I wrote it isn’t to be “anti-American” as far too many crybabies are claiming, but because you guys need to read a different perspective and understand how us non-Americans think for a retrospective look at yourselves.
-I like America and will visit it many times in future, but I don’t plan on living there for reasons given in this and the previous post.
+Edit: I wasn't expecting this post to cause so much debate, but like the one linked just below, the reason I wrote it isn't to be “anti-American” as far too many crybabies are claiming, but because you guys need to read a different perspective and understand how us non-Americans think for a retrospective look at yourselves.
+I like America and actually live in New York currently, so these are just some thoughts.

 Also note that this post isn't about gun laws, but that is one mention of something us non-Americans find insane.
 I also mention some issues I had in Canada, which is why this title is “North America” and not America.
 And no, of course I don't think this about “all” Americans.
 Please read the ENTIRE article before over-reacting.